SandipMakwanaReliution/Notes/TimeSheets.md

    - Analyzed product types in Tesro and Tesro Blind.
    - Checked which products are used in manufacturing, purchasing, and sales.
    - Executed a full test flow for both projects to validate operations.
+   00:20
+   - With the manager's help, clarified the usage of products across manufacturing, purchasing, and sales modules.
+   - Updated internal notes accordingly to improve future development accuracy.

+Internal - Internal
    01:10
    - Tried to fix a module error shown every time during project runs, related to undefined fields in two custom modules.
    - Manually updated module using PyCharm configurations for each project run to temporarily bypass the issue.
    - Switched to another browser to test if it affected project stability, but the issue remained unresolved.
    - Faced system freezes while running two Odoo projects simultaneously — encountered the issue three times today.
    - After each freeze, the system became unresponsive; had to unplug the charger and restart the system to resume work.
-   00:20
-   - With the manager's help, clarified the usage of products across manufacturing, purchasing, and sales modules.
-   - Updated internal notes accordingly to improve future development accuracy.

    00:30
    - Encountered a Git error while pushing project documentation.
    - Identified that a private GitHub token was accidentally exposed in the file.
    - Removed sensitive token and successfully pushed all pending documents.
 --------------------------------------------------------------------------

 📅 Date: 30 July 2025